dhellmann/pymotw-3/source/pdb/index.rst

     (Pdb)

-For more complex interactive exploration and experimentation, it is possible to drop from the debugger into a standard Python interactive prompt with the globals and locals from the current frame already populated.
+For interactive exploration and experimentation it is possible to drop from the debugger into a standard Python interactive prompt with the globals and locals from the current frame already populated.

 ::